Programme Grants for Applied Research

 *Under Schedule 4 paragraph 138(2)(c) of the Health and Social Care Act 2012, ‘NHS body’ means: (a) the Board; (b) a Clinical Commissioning Group; (c) a Special Health Authority; (d) an NHS trust; and (e) an NHS foundation trust.

-Researchers considering submitting a Stage 1 application are now able to submit an outline of their proposal for guidance before official submission.
-This is intended to help applicants to engage with the requirements of the scheme much earlier so that issues commonly raised by assessment panels at Stage 2 can be minimised.
+Researchers considering submitting a Stage 1 application are encouraged to submit an outline of their proposal for guidance before official submission.
+This is intended to help applicants to engage with the requirements of the scheme much earlier so that issues commonly raised by assessment committees at Stage 2 can be minimised.

 Potential applicants can also undertake appropriate preparatory work through a Programme Development Grant to strengthen their future programme.